For years, we’ve been applying ice packs, and frozen peas to help alleviate swelling or soothe aches and pains.

 Thermax boasts a simple push-button lid and a robust handle for easy transportation.

-Furthermore, this cold therapy device comes with a hook on both sides to conveniently store the hose when it’s not in use.
+Furthermore, this ice therapy machine comes with a hook on both sides to conveniently store the hose when it’s not in use.

 The downside to this unit is that it can be noisy and some buyers have shared that their device leaked during use.